Politics in news nishikie

 Litigation

-Japan in the late 19th century was not the sort of democracy is today.
+Japan in the late 19th century was not the sort of democracy it is today.
 Which is not to say it wasn't a sort of democracy.
 In the days of the news nishikie it was barely a nation and far from being a state.
 Not all provinces had been brought into the national fold, and there wouldn't be a constitution for more than a decade.
 But the subjects of the fledgling Meiji state were given, or took, new opportunities to determine their own destinies.

 Participation took the form of civil protest, as in the Hokuetsu Riots.
 It also took the form of litigation, as in the efforts of Nishigori Takekiyo to free his former lord from the mental institution where he had been sent by political enemies who had him declared insane.